Carl St.Clair

-Early life and education
+Biography

 Born in Hochheim, Texas, St.Clair went to school in Yoakum, Texas, and graduated from Yoakum High School.
 He attended the University of Texas and later studied conducting with Gustav Meier at the University of Michigan and Leonard Bernstein at Tanglewood.
-He, was music director of the Ann Arbor Symphony Orchestra (Michigan) from 1985 to 1992, and of the Cayuga Chamber Orchestra (Ithaca, New York) from 1986 to 1991.
+He was Music Director of the Ann Arbor Symphony Orchestra (Michigan) from 1985 to 1992, and of the Cayuga Chamber Orchestra (Ithaca, New York) from 1986 to 1991.
 Beginning in 1986, he was an assistant conductor with the Boston Symphony Orchestra.
 In 1990, he was a recipient of the Seaver/National Endowment for the Arts Conductors Award.
-St.Clair has served on the faculty of Southern Illinois University Edwardsville.

-Success as a conductor

-In January 1990, he conducted the Pacific Symphony for the first time.
-On the success of that appearance, he was named the orchestra's music director, a position he still holds.
+In January 1990, St.Clair first guest-conducted the Pacific Symphony for the first time.
+St.Clair became the music director of the Pacific Symphony as of the 1990-1991 season.
 During his Pacific Symphony tenure, he and the orchestra have commissioned and recorded several works, including Richard Danielpour's An American Requiem (Reference Recordings) and Elliot Goldenthal's Fire Water Paper: A Vietnam Oratorio (Sony Classical) with cellist Yo-Yo Ma.
 Other recordings include "Radiant Voices" and "Postcard" by composer in residence Frank Ticheli (Koch International Classics), and the two piano concertos of Lukas Foss (harmonia mundi).
 The orchestra and St.Clair host an annual festival of American composers, including "Uncharted Beauty: The Music of Lou Harrison" (2005–2006), "Los Sonidos de México" (2006–2007), and "The West — Music inspired by the American Frontier" (2007–2008).
+St.Clair stood down from the Pacific Symphony post in 2025 and now has the title of music director laureate for life with the orchestra.

-In Europe, St.Clair was the principal guest conductor of the Radio-Sinfonieorchester Stuttgart from 1998 to 2004, where his work included a three–year recording project of the Villa–Lobos symphonies.
+In Europe, St.Clair was principal guest conductor of the Radio-Sinfonieorchester Stuttgart from 1998 to 2004, where his work included a three-year recording project of the Villa–Lobos symphonies.
 He became Generalmusikdirektor (General Music Director, or GMD) of the Staatskapelle Weimar in 2005, a post he held for three years.
-In 2008 he took up the post of GMD of the Komische Oper Berlin, with an initial contract of six years, but in May 2010 he resigned effective with the end of the 2009/10 season.
+In 2008, he took up the post of GMD of the Komische Oper Berlin, with an initial contract of six years.
+However, in May 2010, he resigned effective with the end of the 2009-2010 season.

-In 2012, St.Clair was appointed to Principal Conductor and Artistic Leader of the Thornton Symphony Orchestra at the University of Southern California's Thornton School of Music.
+In 2014, St.Clair became principal conductor of the Orquesta Sinfónica Nacional de Costa Rica.
+He held the Costa Rica post until 2023 and now has the title of conductor emeritus of the orchestra, since 2025.

+St.Clair first guest-conducted the Thailand Philharmonic Orchestra in 2019.
+In September 2025, the Thailand Philharmonic announced the appointment of St.Clair as its new music director.